TheSnakeWitcher/hardhat-neovim/README.md

 This plugin is a simply workaround and ideally it will not be necessary in a future.
-I created because builtin mocha reporters don't produce an output suitable for efficient transformation to the structure needed by neotest and because `hardhat test` doesn't allow to pass directly mocha options, see [these issue](https://github.com/NomicFoundation/hardhat/issues/4307).
+I created it because builtin mocha reporters don't produce an output suitable for efficient transformation to the structure needed by neotest and because `hardhat test` doesn't allow to pass directly mocha options, see [these issue](https://github.com/NomicFoundation/hardhat/issues/4307).
 I don't like to add an aditional dependency but for know is the only solution that I found to don't mess